LTVA1/klystrack/README.md

 - FamiTracker files import (`.ftm`, `.0cc`, `.eft` and others, one song at a time)
 - `.dmf` import (probably steal algorithm from… [you know](https://github.com/tildearrow/furnace))
 - `.a2m` (Adlib Tracker II) file import
+- `.mptm` import (OpenMPT file)
+- `[.fur](https://github.com/tildearrow/furnace)` import.
+I love how this tracker also uses 16-bit commands (and will probably steal some alorithms from it).
+Deflemask killer (potentially).
-- Custom envelope for instruments and thus more precise `.xm` import
+- Custom envelope for instruments and thus more precise `.xm` (and maybe other formats) import

 Below are links related to original klystrack.
 You will not find my releases there.
 Instead check releases of my fork.